FriendsOfTYPO3/extension_builder/Tests/Fixtures/TestExtensions/test_extension/Documentation.tmpl/Index.rst

 **Community Documentation:**

-    This documentation is community documentation for the TYPO3 extension ExtensionBuilder Test Extension
+    This documentation is community documentation for the TYPO3 extension Extension Builder Test Extension

     It is maintained as part of this third party extension.